A Dream for Creatives

 Squarespace gives you everything you need for your business to succeed, right from day one.
-Not just that, but you have the tools to make your life as easy as possible, including email campaigns, built-in analytics, ecommerce functions, SEO tools, and integrations with online tools such as G Suite and PayPal.
+Not only can you use Squarespace’s designs to create a unique brand, but you have the tools to make your life as easy as possible, including:

 Want to sell online, period?
 Check out our guide to selling online for tips on getting started.

 As you’ve probably already figured out, Squarespace is ideal if you’re creating a portfolio or photography website.
 All its templates are created by in-house designers, and you can customize them to your heart’s content to make them as unique as your work.

 Replace images, change fonts and colors, share on social media, integrate with third parties such as Adobe Creative Suite and Google Drive, and more to build a unique personal brand and establish your online presence.

 Squarespace offers unlimited storage and bandwidth straight away on its cheapest plan, so you don’t need to worry about running out of space.
 And its plans offer a healthy amount of features, meaning you shouldn’t need to upgrade too often.